your sugar detox guide

 3. Drink more water and herbal teas.
 Sodas with high fructose corn syrup, commercial coffees and even flavored waters, can have as much as 69 grams of sugar in a 20 oz serving and should be completely avoided.

 4. Start a juice cleanse.
 This is a tasty shortcut for getting natural sugar and a surge of veggies.
-If juicing is completely foreign to you, Veestro has a simple cleansing success plan to get you started.

 5. Stock up with whole grain foods (brown rice, oats, quinoa), vegetables, and healthy fats (nuts, seeds, avocado oil) that steady your blood sugar levels and take longer to digest, leaving the body feeling fuller longer.
 For a complete list, check out our guide to eating for diabetes.